Industrial timber treatment plants

 Timber treatment vesselTimber treatment vessel

-The Wood Protection Association (WPA), the technical and advisory body for the timber treatment industry, has produced a Timber Treatment Installations Code of Practice for Safe Design and Operation (COP).
+The Wood Protection Association (WPA) the technical and advisory body for the timber treatment industry, has produced a Timber Treatment Installations Code of Practice for Safe Design and Operation (COP).
 This has been endorsed by several regulatory authorities including the HSE and Environment Agency.
 If you adopt the principles set out in the Timber Treatment Installations Code of Practice for Safe Design and Operation (COP) then you should be doing enough to comply with the law.

 Some of the information contained in the COP has been reproduced here with the permission of the WPA, but operators will benefit from reading the full document.
-This can be purchased from the WPA - contact e-mail: [email protected]

 Key relevant health and safety law